 It might go something like this...
 "Sarah, pass the ball to Michele now!"

-Or

-"Sidney, get back by the goal!"

-Or

-"C'mon, ref, call it both ways!"

 Each of these instances involves a behavior that is discouraged by the soccer community.
 Calling players by name to get them to do something sets the players up for failure.